 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City of Harlan's basic financial statements.
-We previously audited, in accordance with the standards referred to in the "Auditor's Responsibilities for the Audit of the Financial Statements" section of this report, the financial statements for the five years ended June 30, 2021 (which are not presented herein) and expressed unmodified opinions on governmental activities, the business type activities, each major fund and the aggregate remaining fund information which were prepared on the basis of cash receipts and disbursements.
+We previously audited, in accordance with the standards referred to in the Auditor's Responsibilities for the Audit of the Financial Statements section of this report, the financial statements for the six years ended June 30, 2022 (which are not presented herein) and expressed unmodified opinions on governmental activities, the business type activities, each major fund and the aggregate remaining fund information which were prepared on the basis of cash receipts and disbursements.
 We expressed an adverse opinion on the financial statements of the aggregate discretely presented component units due to the omission of the Harlan Municipal Utilities.
-The financial statements for the four years ended June 30, 2016 (which are not presented herein) were audited by other auditors who expressed unmodified opinions on those financial statements.
-The financial statements were prepared in accordance with U.S. generally accepted accounting principles.
-The supplementary information included in Schedules 1 through 3, is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The financial statements for the three years ended June 30, 2016 (which are not presented herein) were audited by other auditors who expressed unmodified opinions on those financial statements.
+The financial statements were prepared in accordance with accounting principles generally accepted in the United States of America.
+The supplementary information included in Schedules 1 through 3, including the Schedule of Expenditures of Federal Awards required by Title 2, U.S. Code of Federal Regulations, Part 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards (Uniform Guidance), is presented for purposes of additional analysis and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-Because of the significance of the matter described in the "Basis for Adverse Opinion on the Aggregate Discretely Presented Component Units" paragraph on the preceding page, it is inappropriate to, and we do not, express an opinion on the supplementary information.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with GAAS.
+Because of the significance of the matter described in the Basis for Adverse Opinion on the Aggregate Discretely Presented Component Units paragraph on the preceding page, it is inappropriate to, and we do not, express an opinion on the supplementary information.

-Management is responsible for the other information included in the annual report.
-The other information comprises the Budgetary Comparison Information, the Schedule of the City's Proportionate Share of the Net Pension Liability (Asset) and the Schedule of City Contributions on pages 32 through 40 but does not include the basic financial statements and our auditor's report thereon.
+Management is responsible for the other information included in this report.
+The other information comprises the Budgetary Comparison Information, the Schedule of the City's Proportionate Share of the Net Pension Liability and the Schedule of City Contributions on pages 32 through 40 but does not include the basic financial statements and our auditor's report thereon.
 Our opinions on the basic financial statements do not cover the other information, and we do not express an opinion or any form of assurance thereon.